Spanish soccer league to resume full team training - WHIZ News

 La Liga said the government gave authorization on Saturday for squads to practice together.
 Until now, players had been limited to individual training before progressing to small groups.

-The league, which has been on hold since March 12, will restart on June 11 when Sevilla faces Real Betis without fans.
+The league, which has been on hold since March 12, will restart June 11 when Sevilla faces Real Betis without fans present.
 The 11 rounds remaining are due to be played until July 19, according to the government.

-Barcelona leads Real Madrid by two points at the top of the table.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports